 I put this list together so that if you, or anyone close to you, is getting ready for a serious surgery, I hope this will help you.
 Please remember though that this is a protocol designed to support my body and my issues.
 You might need to have different needs.
 Further down in this article I discuss finding a doctor to guide you and help prepare.

 Things I’ve done to prepare for the surgery:

 - High doses of vitamin C – I’ve been doing it in the form of Ascorbic Acid 2-3 grams daily.

 - Heavy metal detox – can be very taxing on the immune system, and it is more important for people with the MTHFR mutation to become informed.
 I’ve committed to getting rid of the heavy metal toxicity that I have been battling for years with the Quick Silver protocol.
 It contains very high doses of liposomal glutathione and vitamin C. I’m finishing it up now and will say that it is not easy to follow and does take a lot of discipline.
 I need to complete a re-test to know if the toxicity has been resolved.
-You will need a functional doc would need to order this test and protocol.
+You will need a functional doc to order this test and protocol.